SQLSlammer/Panda3DStuff/README.md

 # Panda 3D Stuff
-This repository is for my python scrips for rooms that i will maybe use for animations.
+This repository is for my python scripts for rooms and other things that i will maybe use for animations.

 Appropriate credits are given in the .py scripts themselves.